How MRR is calculated from prorated invoices

 Similarly, ChartMogul also changes the subscription quantity by the value specified under quantity for the line item.
 In this case, the quantity of the line item is specified as -10, meaning ten seats were removed.
 The final quantity of the subscription thus becomes 10 after the prorated line item is processed.

+Differences in cents from expected MRR.
 In the above case, Adam reduced his seats by exactly half, for exactly half the plan duration.
 Shouldn't the MRR be exactly half at $8.33?
 This is one of the cases where proration isn't as simplistic.

 Even though Adam was billed for exactly half the calendar year, the second half of the year is longer than the first half when measured in seconds.
 This means that the credit given was marginally lower than expected.
 Therefore, the resulting MRR is marginally higher at $8.4.